Exams and Papers

 See Academic Calendar for end-quarter examination periods.
 Students can choose the day during the examination period on which to take each of their in-class and one-day take-home examinations (see exceptions below).
-The Registrar's Office will determine the start times for examinations and designate rooms for examinations on each day of the examination period.
+The Office of the Registrar will determine the start times for examinations and designate rooms for examinations on each day of the examination period.

-Law School examinations are conducted in accordance with the University's Honor Code, described in the Law School Student Handbook.
-During examinations, the Associate Dean for Student Affairs and the Law School Registrar are available to answer questions regarding the Honor Code or the parameters of the examination.
+Law School examinations are conducted in accordance with the University's Honor Code, described in the Student Handbook.
+During examinations, the Associate Dean for Student Affairs and the Office of the Registrar are available to answer questions regarding the Honor Code or the parameters of the examination.
 Students cannot contact the instructor directly during the examination, even if questions arise regarding interpretation of the examination.
 Instead, they should state their assumption and answer the question.

 All examinations are graded on a "blind" basis.
-Each semester, students are assigned a number by the Law School Registrar for each of their final examinations and must use that number for identification on the appropriate final examination that semester.
-Instructors are not allowed to learn the identity of any examination-taker prior to turning in their final grades to the Law School Registrar, and students should not attempt to identify themselves in the examination or at any point between the examination and the time the instructor submits his or her final grades to the Registrar.
+Each quarter, students are assigned a number by the Law School Office of the Registrar for each of their final examinations and must use that number for identification on the appropriate final examination that quarter.
+Instructors are not allowed to learn the identity of any examination-taker prior to turning in their final grades to the Office of the Registrar, and students should not attempt to identify themselves in the examination or at any point between the examination and the time the instructor submits his or her final grades to the Registrar.
 Any attempt to contact an instructor about an exam between the regularly scheduled exam date and the date the exam grades are posted may be interpreted as a violation of the Honor Code and/or the Fundamental Standard.

 If class participation is part of a grade, it is factored into the grade only after the instructor has submitted the blind graded examination grade to the Registrar.